facebook/react-native/docs/NativeModulesIOS.md

 }
 ```

-> **NOTE** It is important to use the @objc modifiers to ensure the class and functions are exported properly to the Objective-C runtime.
+> **NOTE**: It is important to use the @objc modifiers to ensure the class and functions are exported properly to the Objective-C runtime.

 Then create a private implementation file that will register the required information with the React Native bridge: